janneshopman/RKSymFoam/README.md

 * Demonstrating the loss of kinetic energy due to numerical dissipation over time
 * Comparison between icoFoam and RKSymFoam using Backward Euler scheme
-* Run cases from their directories using
+* Run cases from the TGV directory using

-<pre> ./run.sh </pre>
+<pre> ./launchCases.sh </pre>

 ### Channel flow

 * Demonstrating accuracy of the solver to simulate turbulence
-* Demonstrating the ability to include LES models DNS cases: icoFoam (Backward Euler) and RKSymFoam (Backward Euler and Runge-Kutta 3)
+* Demonstrating the ability to include LES models
+* DNS cases: icoFoam (Backward Euler) and RKSymFoam (Backward Euler and Runge-Kutta 3)
-* LES cases: pimpleFoam (Backward Euler) and RKSymLESFoam (Backward Euler and Runge-Kutta 3)
+* LES cases: pimpleFoam (Backward Euler) and RKSymFoam (Backward Euler and Runge-Kutta 3)
 * Run cases on a single processor from their directories using

-<pre> ./run.sh </pre>
+<pre> ./launchCases.sh </pre>

-* Run cases on 8 processors from their directories by first adjusting run.sh to:
+* Run cases on 8 processors with the same command by first adjusting the following lines in templateCase/run.sh to:

 <pre>
 #- Run serial